 - Physical Health – sleep, self-care, eating habits, exercise

-- Mental Health – quality of thoughts, level of positivity, attitude toward the world
+- Mental Health – the quality of your thoughts, level of positivity, attitude toward the world

 - Financial Status – sticking to a budget, savings, tendency to overspend